alexthehawk2/capital-coast-app/README.md

 ## 🚀 Technologies Used

-**Front-end** : HTML, CSS, PostCSS, Javascript, ReactJS, Tailwind CSS.
+**Front-end** : HTML, CSS, PostCSS, Javascript, ReactJS, NextJS, Tailwind CSS.

 Vite is used as a toolchain for creation of this project.

+Note : This project has moved over NextJS

 ## Acknowledgements